-Moderation of the marking schemes, guides or rubrics occurs to ensure that the criteria and standards for performance are appropriate and clearly understood by students and markers.
+Consensus moderation of the marking schemes, guides or rubrics occurs to ensure that the criteria and standards for performance are appropriate and clearly understood by students, the teaching team, and markers.

-Moderation of the marking strategy occurs so that these standards are consistently applied when judging the level of a student's performance in the assessment task.
-That is, all markers will judge a student's work the same way, for the same reasons, giving rise to the same mark.
-At this point we say that the markers are 'calibrated' with each other.
-Consensus moderation of marking occurs to ensure that valid, reliable and appropriate standards are being used and consistently applied when judging the level of learning achievement demonstrated by students who have completed an assessment task.
+Consensus moderation of the marking strategy occurs so that these standards are consistently applied when judging the level of a student's performance in the assessment tasks.
+That is, all markers will judge a student's work the same way, for the same reasons, giving rise to the Consensus moderation Pa same mark.
+As noted above, at this point we say that the markers are 'calibrated' with each other.
+Ideally consensus around the marking strategy is first established before marking begins and then "topped up" by ongoing checks throughout the actual marking.
+This helps to consolidate and maintain consensus throughout, and supports the longevity of that consensus into following marking rounds.